wp-plugins/jquery-t-countdown-widget/readme.txt

 1. Leave a comment regarding bugs, feature request, cocktail recipes at http://www.twinpictures.de/t-minus-countdown-widget/

 == Frequently Asked Questions ==

+= How do I create custom styles? =

+1. create a new sub-folder in the plugin's css folder
+1. name the css file style.css
+1. select the new style in the widget settings, save and that's it.

 = How does one pronounce T Minus? =